 If there is one thing that I truly enjoy in Rome, that’s eating.
 I am not even a foodie at all, but the food in Rome is heavenly.
 Whether eating at a fine restaurant or at a local trattoria; grabbing gelato on the go; biting into some street food it’s really hard to go wrong.
 Going on a food tour is what to do in Rome to enjoy all of its flavor.

 The good news is that there’s a variety of tours that can all be bought online.
-There’s wine and food tasting tours; beer and food tasting tours; day tours and evening tours; Michelin stars food tours for extremely refined palates; Withlocals Roman Food Tour: the 10 tastings (I’d personally opt for this: eating street food is what to do in Rome!).
+There are wine and food tasting tours; beer and food tasting tours; day tours and evening tours; Michelin stars food tours for extremely refined palates; Withlocals Roman Food Tour: the 10 tastings (I’d personally opt for this: eating street food is what to do in Rome!).
 They even organize food tours based on location – Testaccio food tour and Trastevere food tour are just two examples.

 Here’s the best food tours in Rome: